AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 Alternately, you can use View Code with no form fields available.
 In this view, you create your naming convention definitions entirely using regular expressions.

 Two elements are available for definition, Match and Base Name.
 These fields let you define all elements of a naming convention and identify the part of the convention used to name the set in which they are contained.
-A company’s individual naming convention could use one or more lines of definition for each of these elements.
+A company's individual naming convention could use one or more lines of definition for each of these elements.
 You can use as many lines for your unique definition and group them into distinct elements, such as for Main Image, Color element, Alternate View element, and Swatch element.

 ### Create a batch set preset {#creating-a-batch-set-preset}